Three Ways to Learn

 Approved by Oregon Dept. of Transportation (ODOT)

-Classroom sessions are held online via video conferencing.
-Driving lessons (BTW) are scheduled separately, once a week.
+Before you register, please be sure you can complete course requirements.
+If you are not ready to register today, you can join the waiting list by signing up for reminders below.
+Classroom sessions are held online through live video conferencing.
+Behind the wheel lessons (BTW) are scheduled separately, once a week, in student teams of 2.
 Instructional permit required.
 Any teen or adult may take the driver education course.
 Only teens 15-17 with an Oregon permit qualify for the Oregon DMV test waiver.

 Course Fee: $299* ($215 low-income)

-* Rates and discounts are based on completion of all required hours.
+* Fees are non-refundable.
+Rates and discounts are based on completion of all required hours.
 Additional fees may be charged for absences/withdrawal.
+Multiple child discount available.

 Students need laptop/computer + smartphone, reliable internet connection.
 More Details